APICDG/APIGEE-Training/README.md

 **Why SE Bootcamp Training?**
 Knowing where and how to deliver value to your clients with Apigee requires a deep knowledge of the Apigee Edge platform.
 Apigee SE Bootcamp is designed to impart the knowledge necessary for your architects to hunt and identify, scope, and win projects utilizing Apigee.

-**Fees:** This training is offered at no charge - free.

 **Who Should Attend SE Bootcamp?**
 ```
-Solutions architects that are positioning solutions with your clients - however, business team members (client partners, relationship
+Solutions architects that are positioning solutions with your clients - however, business team members
-mangers, program managers, etc.) will also find the sessions leading up to the hands-on labs useful, as they cover many business topics
+(client partners, relationship mangers, program managers, etc.) will also find the sessions
+leading up to the hands-on labs useful, as they cover many business topics such as market trends,
-such as market trends, solution overview, value proposition, use-cases, and competitive positioning.
+solution overview, value proposition, use-cases, and competitive positioning.
 ```

 **Profile for ideal Solutions architect**
 ```
-1. Hands-on familiarity with middleware, web services technologies, and security standards (oAuth, SAML)
+* Hands-on familiarity with middleware, web services technologies, and security standards (oAuth, SAML)
-2. Good hands-on development experience with Java and good background on other languages like JavaScript,
+* Good hands-on development experience with Java and good background on other languages like JavaScript,
   Python, PHP and other API related technologies.
-3. Exposure to cloud technologies such as Apache Cassandra and AWS and mobile app development including
+* Exposure to cloud technologies such as Apache Cassandra and AWS and mobile app development including
   Android and iOS SDKs
-4. Experience building and delivering proofs of concept (PoCs) independently and effectively.
+* Experience building and delivering proofs of concept (PoCs) independently and effectively.
-5. The ability to lead architecture discussions around deployment topologies, scaling , performance & sizing
+* The ability to lead architecture discussions around deployment topologies, scaling , performance & sizing

 ```
 **What is Online SE Bootcamp?** -

 The Online SE Bootcamp is delivered as series of webinars and recorded sessions that students can consume at their own pace.
 ```
-1. At a high level, the bootcamp covers:
+* At a high level, the bootcamp covers:
-2. Market trends, why Apigee, where Apigee fits, value Apigee delivers
+* Market trends, why Apigee, where Apigee fits, value Apigee delivers
-3. A clear technical overview of Apigee's key differentiators
+* A clear technical overview of Apigee's key differentiators
-4. Apigee architecture overview
+* Apigee architecture overview
-5. A detailed overview of Apigee Edge product functionality
+* A detailed overview of Apigee Edge product functionality
-6. Hands-on labs  covering API Services, Developer Services, and Analytics Services
+* Hands-on labs  covering API Services, Developer Services, and Analytics Services
-7.The many facets of API management, including security, API traffic management,
+* The many facets of API management, including security, API traffic management,versioning,
-versioning, documentation, reporting, and analytics
+  documentation, reporting, and analytics
 ```
 [Click here for SE Bootcamp Registration](https://se-bootcamp.apigee.net/login)